BartekKruczek/PROASSIST_RAG_QA/README.md

    - `--kwargs`: Additional keyword arguments for the `from_pretrained` method of the model.
 It should be provided in JSON format, e.g. `{"n_ctx": 2048}`.

 2. **rag_main.py**:
+   - `--question`: Required field, the question to be answered by the RAG system.
    - `--chat-model-filename`: Name of the chat model file to use for generating responses.
    - `--embedding-model-filename`: Name of the embedding model file to use for generating embeddings.
    - `--text-splitter-model-id`: Name of the text splitter model to download from Hugging Face.